MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/log-files-media-cpus.md

 # CPUs with media logging enabled by default

-This is the list of CPUs with media logging enabled by default.
+This is the list of CPUs with media logging enabled by default, intended to be high performance CPUs that shouldn't be impacted by default behavior.
 See [Use log files to monitor and troubleshoot Microsoft Teams](log-files.md) for a detailed explanation of media logging.

 |CPUs with Media Logging Enabled by Default|
 |:--:|